sergio2447/Tick-determination/README.md

 ### updating and instaling conda changels
 After closing and reopening the terminal you should be able tu update conda: `conda update --yes conda`.
 When its done updating download the following chanels:

-`$ conda config --add channels defaults
+`conda config --add channels defaults`

-$ conda config --add channels bioconda
+`conda config --add channels bioconda`

-$ conda config --add channels conda-forge`
+`conda config --add channels conda-forge`

 ## creating a snake make environment
 for creating